 - It's nice to have a couple different kinds of pliers on hand for being wire and splitting chain, some strong cutters also are helpful.

-For what it's worth, I tried a lot of different glues for this project, and found that the 527 adhesive from Beacon had the quickest tack time and dried with the fewest air-bubbles and most flexible hold - perfect for days in the sun.
+For what it's worth, we've tried a lot of different glues for this project, and found that the 527 adhesive from Beacon had the quickest tack time and dried with the fewest air-bubbles and most flexible hold - If you plan on keeping your disco ball outside, try this Glass and Metal glue, it's perfect for days in the sun and has better temperature flexibility - but does have a longer set and tack time..

 You should never use glue straight from the tube or bottle, you should always use some kind of applicator like a syringe, brush or stick.

-Depending on the surface area of the tiles you're working with, I would either apply glue the back of the gem or the surface of the planter - but not both.
+Depending on the surface area of the tiles you're working with, either apply glue the back of the gem or the surface of the planter - but not both.

 If you take on this project, just get a feel for the glue - other industrial glues may have a slightly different consistency and flow, just another reason for testing adhesives before applying.
-(I have heard some unfortunate stories of things being glued together that CANNOT be undone :( Worst.).
+(We've heard some unfortunate stories of things being glued together that CANNOT be undone :( Worst.).

 Waiting for the glue to set before moving on to the next area to work on is important.
 The tiles start holding their place after about a minute, but you don't want to do any inversions or move it around too much.